Loewner chains and evolution families on parallel slit half-planes: Main results

-The second part of our results asserts that the solutions to \eqref{eq:result_KL_EF} form a two-parameter family of univalent functions that has the same properties as an evolution family should have.
-In order to utilize the usual theory of ordinary differential equations, we treat the equation~\eqref{eq:result_KL_EF} with $\lambda(t) = 2t$ only, but the manner of parametrization is not essential.
+The second part of our results asserts that the solutions to \eqref{eq:result_KL_EF} form a chordal evolution family.
+To apply the usual ODE theory, our assertion is restricted to the equation~\eqref{eq:result_KL_EF} with $\lambda(t) = 2t$ only, but this restriction is not essential; with a suitable modification, we can make a similar argument using any manner of parametrization, as is just stated after Theorem~\ref{thm:result_KL_EF} above.
+In the following theorem, we denote the one-dimensional Lebesgue measure by $\mathbf{Leb}$.